 Arthur E. Geiss, Co-Chairman of the Board, founded AEG Consulting, LLC in 2003 and currently serves as its Owner and CEO.
 AEG Consulting offers guidance concerning manufacturing, operations, and process development to technology companies.
 Prior to establishing AEG Consulting, Mr. Geiss served as Vice President of Wafer Fab Operations at RF Micro Devices, Inc. ("RFMD") (now Qorvo, Inc.).
 He was responsible for the start-up and operations of Gallium Arsenide epitaxial-growth and wafer-fabrication.
 Previous to RFMD, Mr. Geiss held management positions with Alpha Industries, Inc. (purchased by Skyworks Solutions, Inc.) and before that at ITT Gallium Arsenide Technology Center (purchased by Cobham plc).
 At both companies, he was responsible for process and device development and wafer fabrication operations.
 Prior to these, Mr. Geiss held a research position at the Xerox Palo Alto Research Center (now PARC, Inc.).
 At PARC he investigated the structure of vitreous materials and amorphous thin-films using Raman spectroscopy.
-Mr. Geiss has served as a Member of the Executive Committee of the IEEE GaAs IC Symposium (now CSICS) and as a Member of the Executive Committee of the IEEE GaAs IC Symposium (now CSICS) and as a Member of the Executive Committee of B.S. degree at Lafayette College and M.S. and Ph.D. degrees at Brown University, all in physics.
+Mr. Geiss has served as a Member of the Executive Committee of the IEEE GaAs IC Symposium (now CSICS) and as a Member of the Executive Committee of the GaAs Manufacturing Technology Conference (now CS Mantech).
+He has numerous patents and publications on electronic devices, processing, and manufacturing.
+Mr. Geiss earned a B.S. degree at Lafayette College and M.S. and Ph.D. degrees at Brown University, all in physics.
 We believe that Mr. Geiss adds value to our Board of Directors based on his extensive experience with technology companies, his executive leadership and management experience and his research background.